Stocks fall in afternoon trading on Wall Street as tech lags

 Big Tech stocks were the heaviest weights pulling the major indexes lower.
 The sector has been responsible for big swings in either direction over the last few weeks as investors weigh the impact of rising inflation and a broad economic recovery.
 Energy and materials companies did better than the rest of the market.

-AT&T rose 1.2% and Discovery fell 3.3% after the companies announced a $43 billion deal that will combine several major media and streaming entertainment businesses.
+AT&T was relatively unchanged after giving back an earlier gain, while Discovery fell 4.2% after the companies announced a $43 billion deal that will combine several major media and streaming entertainment businesses.
 The new company combines AT&T's CNN and HBO channels with Discovery's Food Network and HGTV.

 Crude oil prides rose and helped lift several energy companies.
 Exxon Mobil rose 1.2%.